arabindo/GNUanimation/index.md

 ```
 ![output](/assets/images/inter.gif)

-If you see the output closely, the point is rotating anti-clockwise but the advancement of the circle in the positive direction.
+If you inspect the output closely, the point is rotating anti-clockwise but the advancement of the circle in the positive direction.
 To change the direction, just subtract the angle by 2*pi from cirX and cirY function.
 Another point is that the rotation starts from the x-axis.
 I wanted to start the rotation from the negative y-axis, so I'll change the phase by pi/2.

 ## The Final Script